-The Senior Center Book Group meets at the Dedham Senior Center- 450 Washington Street in Dedham, MA at 12pm on the third Friday of every month.
-Copies of each book will be available no less than a month before each meeting and kept at the circulation desk for your convenience.
+The Senior Center Book Group meets at the Ames Senior Center (450 Washington Street in Dedham, MA) at 12pm on the third Friday of every month.
+Copies of each book will be available no less than a month before each meeting and kept at the circulation desk at the Main Library for your convenience.
 Clicking on the book's title will bring you to our catalog where you may also place a hold on the item for pickup at your local library.

 Each section on this page details the book we will be discussing that month, and gives possible discussion questions to guide your reading.
-Please feel free to reach out to Julie at email@example.com with any questions or concerns.
+Please feel free to reach out to Brittany at email@example.com with any questions!

 Possible Discussion Questions: